TR Araña

-The TR Araña (Spanish, meaning "route tracing spider") is a robot which is claimed to remotely analyse the composition of the ground.
+The TR Araña (Spanish, meaning "route tracing spider") is a robot that is claimed to remotely analyse the composition of the ground.
 The device was created by Chilean inventor Manuel Salinas and was reported to be able to operate at depths of up to 50 metres.
 It is widely believed by the scientific community to be a fraud.

 Principles

 Answering a request by the Chilean Commission on Nuclear Energy, Salinas wrote the following paragraph:

-At a presentation at the Universidad Técnica Federico Santa María in Valparaíso, Chile, on 12 October 2005, Salinas gave fantastic and seemingly irrational theories to explain how his machine worked.
-Before an audience of students, physicists and engineers he offered inconsistent explanations.
-But after some questions by students (questions answered with a mix of science fiction and ignorance), professor and Doctorate in Physics Patricio Häberle spoke to the audience, thanking them for their patience and respect, but saying that the presentation would stop there, the University would neither support nor give space for it, and that what the person (referring to Salinas) had talked about was not serious.
+At a presentation to students, physicists, and engineers at the Universidad Técnica Federico Santa María in Valparaíso, Chile, on 12 October 2005, Salinas gave improbable and seemingly irrational theories to explain how his machine worked.
+He offered inconsistent explanations of the device, including using concepts from science fiction, when questioned by the audience.
+The presentation and questioning were stopped when a professor, Dr. Patricio Häberle, announced that the University would neither support it nor give space for it to be presented, and that what Salinas had talked about was not genuine.